 When temperatures rise in Amsterdam, the Vondelpark is the place to be.
-Located in the centre of the city, the entrance directly behind Leidseplein, the greens of the Vondelpark have turned into an paradise for travellers and local students.
-Dragging along fridges loaded with alcoholic beverages, stereo speakers and barbecues, the crowd have a genuine feast.
+Located in the center of the city, the entrance directly behind Leidseplein, the greens of the Vondelpark have turned into a paradise for travelers and tourists.
+The Vondelpark is a beautiful park in the romantic English landscape style by architect L.D.
+Zocher.

 10 Facts about the Amsterdam Vondelpark

 The Vondelpark was created in 1867 by a group of citizens, wealthy members of society.
 The new Vondelpark was fenced in and only open to members and on invitation.
 In 1953 the city council bought the park for once guilder.
 The park had become too expensive to maintain.
 Ever since it is a public park.

 2. ‘Vondel’ is the name of a famous Dutch writer